CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PP/README.md

 - [PP_10_12](PP_multistep) a "global" mechanism with significantly lower computational cost.
 The reduction is performed with the approach proposed by [Pegurri et al. (2023)](https://doi.org/10.1016/j.combustflame.2023.113202).

-To cite the semi-detailed Kinetic Mechanism refer to the following publications:
-- **Locaspi, Andrea et al.** "Towards a lumped approach for solid plastic waste gasification: Polyethylene and polypropylene pyrolysis."
-Waste Management 156 (2023): 107-117 [DOI](https://doi.org/10.1016/j.wasman.2022.11.028)

-To cite the **Reduced** and the **multistep** Kinetic Mechanisms refer to the following publication:
+To cite the updated mechanisms refer to the following publication:
-- **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for plastic waste thermochemical recycling: polyethylene, polypropylene, and polystyrene", under review at Chemical Engineering Journal
+- **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for polyethylene, polypropylene and polystyrene thermochemical recycling", under review at Chemical Engineering Journal

 All mechanisms are described in detail in the PhD thesis:
 - **Locaspi Andrea**, "A lumped condensed-phase kinetic model for plastic waste thermochemical recycling", Politecnico di Milano, 2024